Article verified for Release 14.2 on July 16, 2025

 - Difficulties represent the difficulty of each question.
 You can see the Code related to each of the supported difficulties inside this table.
 (Step 5. of filling the “Questions” sheet)

 - The Correct Answer codes vary depending on the question type.
 In the Single choice, Multiple Choice, and True/False types this field designates the correct answer.
 In the Matching question type, this field marks whether the provided answer is on the left or right side.
-“Y” stands for LEFT and “N” for RIGHT.
+We use Y and N to symbolize columns.
+Letter ‘N’ is for the left.
+You can place statements left or right as you wish.
+And ordinal number explains connections between statements.
 With the Fill in the Blanks and Ordering question types, this field has no function but still is required to be filled in with the “N” value.
 Since the Essay question type does not require an answer field – the correct answer code is obsolete as well.
 (Step 4. of filling out the “Answers” sheet)

 - Frequency factor shows the chance of a question appearing in the Generated Tests.
 (Step 9. of filling the “Questions” sheet)